 Officers and employees involved in the investment process will not engage in personal business activities that could conflict with the proper and lawful execution and management of the investment program, or that could impair their ability to make impartial decisions.
 Pursuant to the TJPA's Conflict of Interest code, the Executive Director and Chief Financial Officer shall disclose any material interests in financial institutions with which they conduct business in their Annual Statement of Economic Interests.
-They shall further disclose to the TJPA Board any personal financial/investment positions that could be related to the performance of the TJPA's investment portfolio.
-Other TJPA Finance staff shall disclose any personal financial/investment positions that could be related to the performance of the TJPA's investment portfolio to the Chief Financial Officer.
+They shall further disclose to the TJPA Board any personal financial/investment positions that could be related to the performance of the TJPA's investment positions that could be related to the performance of the Chief Financial Officer.